telstra/MessagingAPI-SDK-python/README.md

 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api-v3#operation/assignNumber>.

-The function `telstra.messaging.v3.virtual_number.create` can be used to create a numbers.
+The function `telstra.messaging.virtual_number.create` can be used to create a numbers.
 It takes the following arguments:

 - `reply_callback_url` (optional): The URL that replies to the